tomzx/blog.tomrochette.com-content/agi/item.md

-Memory is the construction of a finite?/nondeterministic? state machine Thought is the process of going through the state machine Memory can reconfigure itself based on input
+Memory is the construction of a finite?/nondeterministic? state machine Thought is the process of going through the state machine Memory (the state machine) can reconfigure itself based on input

 - Reconfigure itself how?
 - How often does it reconfigure itself?

-In a sense, a state machine with probabilistic paths resembles a neural network In order to process ideas quickly, the state machine must have a central node with a immense breadth so that it will easily trigger the appropriate path based on the current input.
+In a sense, a state machine with probabilistic paths resembles a neural network. **(resembles how? and what is different between a FSM and a NN?)**
+In order to process ideas quickly, the state machine must have a central node with a immense breadth so that it will easily trigger the appropriate path based on the current input.
 Once the input is processed, the state returns to this central node which awaits further input.
 This main process is basically consciousness.

 -----